-- The database migration can take long on bigger installations. - There is new dependency on the misaka and GitPython modules. - The Celery now uses separate queue for translating, it is recommended to update to new worker setup which utilizes this, see Background tasks using Celery.
+- The database migration can take long on bigger installations. - There is new dependency on the ${\tt misaka}$ and ${\tt GitPython}$ modules. - The Celery now uses separate queue for translating, it is recommended to update to new worker setup which utilizes this, see Background tasks using Celery. - There is new add on in the 3.10.2 release, you might want to include them in case you modified the WEBLATE_ADDONS.